“Our pastor has resigned. What now?”

 At this point, the congregation prepares for the departure of an outgoing leader and the synod assists in reviewing the call process with the congregation and determining the congregation’s interim ministry needs.

 An interim pastor or other rostered leader may be engaged while the congregation and its church council assess their needs and appoint a call committee.
+Find the Covenant for Interim Ministry on the “Forms” page, and more information in “Added strength before call process,” a Forum blog post.

 CALL COMMITTEE TASKS